We Welcome Highly Motivated Students

 In addition to our standard admission requirements, St. Francis also requires the following of transfer applicants:

-Transfer applicants are required to submit official transcripts for all bachelor degree(s) awarded, from all graduate institutions attended, and official transcripts from all prior law schools attended.
+Transfer applicants are required to disclose, and to submit, official transcripts from, all prior law schools attended.
 In order for a transcript to be deemed official, it must be sent directly to St. Francis by the other institution, either electronically or by postal mail:

 St. Francis School of Law